 Liver cancer is the ﬁfth most common cancer and the second most frequent cause of cancer-related death globally.
 Hepato-cellular carcinoma represents about 90% of primary liver cancers and constitutes a major global health problem.
 The following Clinical Practice Guidelines will give up-to-date advice for the clinical management of patients with hepatocellular carcinoma, as well as providing an in-depth review of all the relevant data leading to the conclusions herein.Read More

 Benign liver tumours are a heterogeneous group of lesions with different cellular origins, as summarized by an international panel of experts sponsored by the World Congress of Gastroenterology in 1994.
-These lesions are frequently found incidentally as a consequence of…Read More
+These lesions are frequently found incidentally as a consequence of the widespread use of imaging tests and often have a benign course.
+Some of these…Read More

 The Success of the EASL Clinical Practice Guidelines